mave89/Datalake/README.md

 We are good with our cluster now.
 The next step is to install Hadoop and for that, we'll be using open-source HDP provided by Hortonworks.

-ssh to any one of the servers that you want to assign as the master node and install Ambari server on it.gggg
+ssh to any one of the servers that you want to assign as the master node and install Ambari server on it.

 ```
 ./Infra_Setup/installAmbari.bash
 ```

 The above script is interactive and you'll be asked several questions during the installation.
 Once the installation is finshed, point your broweser to this server's IP like SERVER_PUBLIC_IP:8080 and you'll be presented with a GUI that you can use to setup your Hadoop cluster.
 In my setup, I installed datanode and nodemanagers on two servers while keeping all the master services on my master node.
-I installed only the bare minimum things needed for my Datalake project that include HDFS, YARN, MapReduce2, ZooKeeper, Tez, and Hive in my cluster.
+I installed only the bare minimum things needed for my Datalake project that include HDFS, YARN, MapReduce2, ZooKeeper, Tez, and Hive.

 1. Ambari server - http://204.236.207.193:8080
 2. NameNode - http://204.236.207.193:50070